olliesilvester/mx-bluesky/main/_sources/developer/general/how-to/deploy-a-release.rst.txt

 **Remember to discuss any new deployments with the appropriate beamline scientist.**

 The ``/deploy/deploy_mxbluesky.py`` script will deploy the latest Hyperion version to a specified beamline.
-Deployments live in ``/dls_sw/ixx/software/bluesky/mx_bluesky_vXXX``.
-To do a new deployment you should run the deploy script from your mx_bluesky dev environment with e.g.
+Deployments live in ``/dls_sw/ixx/software/bluesky/mx-bluesky_vXXX``.
+To do a new deployment you should run the deploy script from your mx-bluesky dev environment with e.g.

 ``python ./deploy/deploy_mxbluesky.py --beamline i24``